RyanClinton777/graph-theory-project/README.md

 The user inputs a text file (path), and a REGEX search pattern, and the program will print lines from the file where the matches are found.

+Indidentally, This was done in Ubuntu Linux through WSL.

 ## Instructions
 ...